 history.
 They classified each growing area of California as a Region,

 based on heat summation data.
-Vines are only physiologically active
+Grape vines are only physiologically active

 above 50° F. The degree days are the total of the average

 daily temperatures above this point.
 Grapes need at least 1700 degree

 days to reach maturity.
 Region I is coolest at less than 2500 degree

 days; Region II has from 2501 to 3000; Region III, 3001 to 3500; Region

 IV, 3501 to 4000; and Region V, over 4001.
 This information helps

 growers select appropriate varieties to match their climate.